sheplecjs/collatz/README.md

 ## Installation

+### Docker

 A Dockerfile is provided running the rust:slim-buster image.
+Building and running this image will open the main CLI.

+### Full Docker Environments

-A docker-compose file is provided which will run a postgresql db alongside the main CLI.
+A docker-compose file is provided which will run a postgresql db with a local volume for data alongside the main CLI.
 Run these and the CLI in the current terminal with the following command:

 `docker-compose -f docker-compose-collatz.yml run --rm collatz`

-A seperate environment is provided where the db and jupyterlab is available for analysis of results:
+Another compose definition is provided where the db and jupyterlab is available for analysis of results:

 `docker-compose -f docker-compose-analysis.yml up`

+### Build from Source

 Running and/or building from source requires a stable version of Rust and Cargo.